EllenInCalifornia/CS-LearningLog/webDev/tools.md

 mobile devices, websites, and other connected systems. **Creating APIs** that the public finds <br>
 useful is a very satisfying part of my job"

+# 学习建议
+When learning, your mind will consistently switch between focus mode and diffuse mode.
+Focus mode occurs when you are consciously focusing on learning,<br> reading, watching videos, or working on a project.
+Diffuse mode occurs subconsciously, at times when you are not actively learning, such as when you’re<br>doing the dishes, exercising, or sleeping.
+In this state, your mind goes about the business of connecting what you have been learning to the<br> other things you know.
+This is where breakthroughs happen.

+It’s important to know that your mind goes through these two states when learning because you can utilize this to make your learning more efficient.<br> When stuck on a concept or project, taking a break to refresh and let your subconscious work on making connections more often than not yields a<br> solution<br> to your problem.
+The trick is to put effort into solving the problem first and then take a break.

 # web 前端三大核心技术
 * html 网页控件